ilasie/video_auto_player/README.md

 ### Automatically

-Scan the release page and install the .msi file, then click it in your machine.
+Scan the release page and install the .msi file, then run it on your machine.

 ### Manually

-1. Make sure compiler has been installed.
+1. Make sure a compiler has been installed.
 If not, please install gcc for your machine.

 2. Clone this repository.